whatthewhat/devise_oam/README.md

 1. Set `ldap_header` setting to the HTTP header with roles (should be a comma separated string)
 2. Add a method to your user class that will accept an array with roles and update the user
-3. In the initializer set `roles_setter` setting to the method you've just created
+3. In the initializer set `update_user_method` setting to the method you've just created

 For an example see `test/dummy` app.